 Growing Mung Beans Indoors

 If you don’t have garden space, try sprouting the mung beans in a jar.
-Just take dried mung beans, rinse them thoroughly in cold running water then transfer to a large plastic bowl.
-Cover the beans with lukewarm water – 3 cups of water for each cup of beans.
+Just take dried mung beans, rinse them thoroughly in cold running water then transfer them to a large plastic bowl.
+Cover the beans with lukewarm water – 3 cups (710 mL) of water for each cup of beans.
 Why?
 The beans double in size as they soak up the water.
 Cover the bowl with a lid of plastic wrap and leave overnight at room temp.

 The next day, skim the surface for any floaters then pour out the water through a sieve.
 Transfer the beans to a large, sterilized glass jar with a perforated lid or cheesecloth secured with a rubber band.
 Lay the jar on its side and leave it in a cool, dark place for 3-5 days.
-At this point, the sprouts should be about ½ inch long.
+At this point, the sprouts should be about ½ inch (1.5 cm.) long.

 Rinse and drain them in cold, running water up to four times per day during this sprouting phase and remove any beans that have not sprouted.
 Drain them well after each rinsing and return them to their cool, dark place.
 Once the beans are fully sprouted, give them a final rinse and drain and then store them in the refrigerator.